decentraland/documentation/content/creator/quests/client.md

 ## Sending other types of actions

-For actions of type `LOCATION`, `JUMP`, and `EMOTE`, you can make use of `initActionsTracker` function from `@dcl/quests-client/dist/systemHelpers`.
-This function will register a set of systems to track these types of actios.
+For actions of type `LOCATION`, `JUMP`, and `EMOTE`, you can make use of the `initActionsTracker` function.
+This function registers a set of systems to track these types of actions.
 You only need to call this function once, with the action types you want to track.

-For example: Let's track the `LOCATION` type of action.
+For example: to track the `LOCATION` type of action.

+1. Import the `initActionsTracker` function from `@dcl/quests-client/dist/systemHelpers` and call it, passing the following parameters:
+   a.
+The SDK `engine` constant.
-First, you need to import the `initActionsTracker` function from `@dcl/quests-client/dist/systemHelpers`.
-After that you can the funciton passing the SDK engine constant as first parameter, a callback function as second parameter which you may want to send the acion using the `QuestClient` or using a event emitter as we see in other examples, and the type of action you want to track as third parameter.
+   b.
+A callback function.
+You may use it to send the action using the `QuestClient` or using a event emitter, as covered in other examples.
+   c.
+The type of action you want to track.

 ```ts
 import { initActionsTracker } from '@dcl/quests-client/dist/systemHelpers'